Local Flame Broiler robbed overnight - The Hornet

 The perpetrators got away with the store’s safe and an undisclosed amount of cash.

-“They obviously know what they are doing,” Cho said, as most of the incidents have the same M.O.
+“They obviously know what they are doing,” Cho said, as most of the incidents have had similar characteristics.

 “We are open for business,” Cho said.
 She has been the owner for a couple years, is shaken by the ordeal that woke her up in a panic but she is not giving up.